 Essentially, taxable fringe benefits include any benefit or perk that does not comply with the IRS’s rules.

 Company wellness programs and challenges give employees the tools, incentives, resources and support to maintain a healthy lifestyle.
-These program can encourage healthy habits such as improving diet, physical activity and can even offer strategies for stress relief.
+These programs can encourage healthy habits such as improving diet and physical activity and can even offer strategies for stress relief.

 Wellness programs can be a relatively cheap way that organizations can satisfy employees, while also working to reduce the overall expense of employee-sponsored medical plans.

 Employee Assistance Programs (EAP)

 An EAP is a broad, work-based program that offers various solutions for personal situations that might affect employee engagement in the workplace and out.
 These programs can include such services as short-term family or marital counseling, basic legal assistance, adoption assistance, and other forms of support.